Rinchu93/cgal/Information-for-New-Developers.md

 **<span style="color: red; ">BEFORE YOU START ANY CODING BE SURE TO SET UP CGAL IN EXACTLY THIS WAY:</span>**

-- Uninstall any old CGAL Installation (if you installed CGAL through a package manager, use it to uninstall it again, if you installed CGAL from a tarball, you need to remove it manually)
+- Uninstall any old CGAL Installation (if you installed CGAL through a package manager, use it to uninstall it again; if you installed CGAL from a tarball, you need to remove it manually)
 - Install all dependencies
-  - on Arch Linux: `pacman -S cmake qt5 gmp mpfi mpfr boost zlib mesa glu eigen`, you can get `qglviewer` from AUR
+  - on Arch Linux: `pacman -S cmake qt5 gmp mpfi mpfr boost zlib mesa glu eigen`, you can get `qglviewer` from AUR.
-  - on Mac OS X, use brew (`brew install --only-dependencies cgal`) or macports
+  - on Mac OS X, use brew (`brew install --only-dependencies cgal`) or macports.
-  - on Windows things are more [delicate](https://www.cgal.org/windows_installation.html) (TODO other link?)
+  - on Windows, things are more [delicate](https://www.cgal.org/windows_installation.html).
+(TODO other link?)
 - Clone your repository (if you're CGAL *student* clone `cgal-public-dev`)
-  - cloning cgal-dev: ` git clone git@github.com:CGAL/cgal-dev.git`
+  - cloning cgal-dev: ` git clone git@github.com:CGAL/cgal-dev.git`.
-  - or cloning cgal-public-dev: ` git clone git@github.com:CGAL/cgal-public-dev.git`
+  - or cloning cgal-public-dev: ` git clone git@github.com:CGAL/cgal-public-dev.git`.
-  - add read-only branches: ` git remote add cgal git@github.com:CGAL/cgal.git`
+  - add read-only branches: ` git remote add cgal git@github.com:CGAL/cgal.git`.
 - Set `CGAL_DIR` persistently to a directory where you intend to build CGAL
   - UNIX environment: Add `export CGAL_DIR=path/to/cgal/build` to `~/.profile` or your shell configuration file.
 Refer to your systems documentation for more specific information.
 - [Build CGAL from the repository](Branch-Build#using-a-single-version-of-cgal)